minetest-whynot/whynot-game/README.md

 ### 8 Mod under version control

 This game is not a new home for mods.
 Each mod remains within and have their own upstream.
 Access by version control is required for scripted updates to the game.
 If bugs are found in mods in this game, please report them to the upstream sources.

-## How to include a new mod to this game

-Just open a new issue in the github-repository <https://github.com/bell07/minetest-game-whynot>.
-The mod will be reviewed and included or a discussion started if a whynot rule appears.